knightsUCF/COVIDGenomeAnalysis/README.md

-To calculate the RSCU index of codons:
+To calculate the RSCU index of codons in COVID-19:

     import genome